-In June 2016, United Kingdom ("U.K.") voters voted for the U.K. to exit the European Union (the "EU").
+In June 2016, United Kingdom ("U.K.") voters approved an advisory referendum for the U.K. to exit the European Union ("EU").
 The U.K. parliament voted in favor of allowing the government to commence negotiations to determine the future terms of the U.K.'s relationship with the EU, including the terms of trade between the U.K. and the EU and other nations.
-A process of negotiation is now taking place to determine the future terms of the U.K.'s relationship with the EU.
-Depending on the outcome of these negotiations, we could face new challenges in our operations, such as instability in global financial and foreign exchange markets, including volatility in the value of the British pound and European euro, additional travel restrictions on passengers traveling between the U.K. and other EU countries and legal uncertainty and potentially divergent national laws and regulations.
+The timing of the proposed exit is currently scheduled for March 29, 2019, with a transition period potentially running through December 2020.
+A withdrawal plan was presented to the UK parliament in January 2019 and rejected, creating further uncertainty in negotiations and the process of withdrawal.
+Depending on the outcome of these negotiations, we could face new challenges in our operations, such as instability in global financial and foreign exchange markets, including volatility in the value of the British pound and European euro, additional travel restrictions on passengers traveling between the U.K. and other EU countries, changes to the legal status of EU-resident employees, legal uncertainty and potentially divergent national laws and regulations.
 These adverse effects in European market conditions could negatively impact the Company's business, results of operations and financial condition.